North Borneo Chartered Company: Foundation

 The provisional company was dissolved and the following year, a chartered company was established with its first settlement on Gaya Island.
 The settlement however was burnt down during a raid by a local leader named Mat Salleh and was never re-established.
-Due to such resistance, establishing law and order as well as recruiting Sikh policemen from northern India became one of the company's earlies priorities, along with expanding trade; instituting a government, courts, and penal system; building a railway line from Jesselton to Tenom; and encouraging the harvesting and barter trade of local crops, as well as establishment of plantations.
+Due to such resistance, establishing law and order as well as recruiting Sikh policemen from northern India became the company's earliest priorities, along with expanding trade; instituting a government, courts, and penal system; building a railway line from Jesselton to Tenom; and encouraging the harvesting and barter trade of local crops, as well as establishment of plantations.
 The company also faced some resistance to its economic modernisations and tax policies.

 Dissolution

 North Borneo was negatively affected by World War II and by the end of the war it was foreseeable that the company would be unable to finance reconstruction.
 The company therefore waived the further use of their charter and gave North Borneo to the British Colonial Office.
 The company officially dissolved on 26 June 1946 with the signing of an agreement.
 From 15 July 1946 until the formation of Malaysia on 16 September 1963, North Borneo was a Crown colony.
 The agreement with the British government included a £860,000 immediate cash settlement that allowed the company to settle outstanding financial claims.
 The government's offer to repay all other claims by paying 2.2 million pounds had already been rejected by the company.
 For the negotiation of further financial compensation, the British government appointed Lord Uthwatt as an independent arbitrator.
 In March 1949, Uthwatt announced the result of his investigations: £1,400,000 should be awarded to the company as compensation; any claims related to war damage would not be included.
 The news triggered disappointment among shareholders.
 Overnight, the value of the company share fell from 17 shillings to 9 shillings and 6d.